Steel Curriculum Development Grant

 Call for Proposals

-Proposals are being solicited from Professors of ferrous metallurgy or materials science at North American Universities for funding of a curriculum development assistant to enhance or update industry curriculum in ferrous metallurgy programs.
+Proposals are being solicited from Professors of engineering and engineering technology majors (metallurgical, materials science, chemical, electrical, mechanical, industrial, environmental, and computer science) at North American Universities for funding of curriculum development to enhance or update steel-related curriculum within the above engineering and engineering technology disciplines.
 The proposal should indicate how the professor would approach the task, including budget and schedule requirements.
-The maximum allowable time for a curriculum development grant is five years beginning in the fall.
-The number of awards granted depends on fund availability; the maximum grant per award will be $5,000 per year for five years for a total of $25,000.
+The maximum allowable time for a curriculum development grant is three years beginning in the fall.
+The number of awards granted depends on fund availability, the number and quality of applicants; the maximum grant per award will be $10,000 each year for the first two years, and $5,000 for year three for a total of $25,000.

 Objective and Terms

-The program objective is to utilize undergraduate or graduate students to assist in the editing and updating of textbooks and/or other course materials for use in ferrous metallurgy education.
-The Professors selected will have discretion in establishing the student duties as long as the steel industry's role or visibility in the Professor's course curriculum and/or other programs is enhanced.
-Individual student assistants would be selected by the professor (or as dictated by university policy).
+The program objective is to utilize undergraduate or graduate students in a project to develop or enhance curriculum for use in steel-related education.
+The Professors selected will have discretion in establishing the project as long as the steel industry's role or visibility in the Professor's course curriculum and/or other programs is enhanced.

 Please follow the instructions carefully for submitting proposals.
 Applications should contain the following sections: